2024 - 2025 Undergraduate Academic Catalog

 Remediation and amnesty do not create a conduct record unless a subsequent violation occurs.
 In all other instances, the University maintains a file in the Student Life Office for each student found responsible for a Student Conduct Code violation.
 Access to the file is determined by Furman’s student information release policy.
 Files for students are maintained for seven (7) years from the date of the student’s graduation.
 However, if the student does not graduate, the student’s file will be maintained indefinitely.

-For violations of the Academic Integrity policy, contact the Associate Academic Dean for a Student’s educational record.
+For violations of the Academic Integrity policy, contact the Associate Academic Dean for a student’s educational record.

 Student Conduct Record Expungement